Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): Introduction

 \paragraph{Acknowledgements} I would like to thank my supervisor Kai-Uwe Bux for his support and guidance throughout this project.
 Furthermore, many thanks are due to Dawid Kielak and Ric Wade for numerous helpful remarks and suggestions at different stages of this project.
-I would also like to thank Herbert Abels, Stephan Holz and Yuri Santos Rego for several interesting conversations about coset complexes and Kai-Uwe Bux, Radhika Gupta, Dawid Kielak and Yuri Santos Rego for many helpful comments on a first draft of this text.
+I would also like to thank Herbert Abels, Stephan Holz and Yuri Santos Rego for several interesting conversations about coset complexes and Kai-Uwe Bux, Radhika Gupta, Dawid Kielak and Yuri Santos Rego for helpful comments on a first draft of this text.
+Thanks are also due to the anonymous referee for the careful reading and many good suggestions that helped to improve the quality of this text.

 The author was supported by the grant BU 1224/2-1 within the Priority Programme 2026 ``Geometry at infinity'' of the German Science Foundation (DFG).